Privacy Policy

 4.3 Right to erasure (Art.
 17 GDPR)

-• The personal data are no longer necessary for the purposes for which they were collected or otherwise processed.
+• The personal data are no longer necessary in relation to the purposes for which they were collected or otherwise processed.

-• The data subject withdraws the consent on which the processing was based pursuant to Article 6 (1) (a) or Article 9 (2) (a) and there is no other legal basis for the processing.
+• The data subject withdraws consent on which the processing is based according to point (a) of Article 6(1), or point (a) of Article 9(2), and where there is no other legal ground for the processing.

-• The data subject objects to the processing pursuant to Article 21 (1) and there are no overriding legitimate grounds for the processing, or the data subject objects to the processing pursuant to Article 21 (2).
+• The data subject objects to the processing pursuant to Article 21(1) and there are no overriding legitimate grounds for the processing, or the data subject objects to the processing pursuant to Article 21(2).

 • The personal data have been processed unlawfully.

-The personal data have been collected in relation to information society services offered in accordance with Article 8 (1).
+• The personal data have been collected in relation to the offer of information society services referred to in Article 8(1).

 4.5 Right to data portability (Art.
 20 GDPR)

-4.6 Right to object (Art.
+Right to object (Art.
 21 GDPR)

 5. (A)Social media

-Cloud
+6. Cloud

 6. Nextcloud

-When using Nextcloud, data is processed.
-In the process, the data is processed for the following purposes:
+6.1 Processing of data When using Nextcloud, data is processed.
+The data is processed for the following purposes:

-• Administration of rights and roles of users
+• Administration of user rights and roles.

-• Technical provision of the service
+• Technical provision of the service.

-• Security and functionality
+• Security and functionality.

-The following types of data are required for the provision and use of Nextcloud or arise from its use:
+6.2 Provision of the service and creation of log files The following types of data are required for the provision and use of Nextcloud or result from its use:

 • User data (e.g. login name, password, role).

-• User-generated content and communication data (e.g., graphics, image and sound material)
+• User-generated content and communication data (e.g. graphics, image and sound material).

 6.3 Cookies (Nextcloud)